 The middle ages saw hemp gain massive economic and social popularity in Europe.
 Sufficiently sustaining the world’s need for fibre, foods, and more.
 Hemp is resistant to saltwater and three times stronger than cotton, so it sustained many voyages for sailing ships - using hemp rope, canvas, and oakum.
 King Henry VIII encouraged farmers to plant and harvest the plant to provide materials for the British Naval fleet.
 He even punished farmers if they didn’t grow 1/4th of an acre of hemp by introducing and passing laws.

 Around the 1600s, America discovered the plant and its many uses.
 It soon became a key ingredient in making clothes, shoes, food, and paper.
 American farmers were required by law to grow hemp.
 Some believe Even the Declaration of Independence was signed on hemp paper.
 Hemp plantations flourished in this period and the plant is deeply entrenched in the history of the United States.

 Prohibition in America started in the early 1920s and continued until 1933 with the outlawing of alcohol and other substances.
 The Marijuana Tax Act of 1937 saw the decline of hemp in America.
 As hemp and marijuana are so closely related, they were both placed under the same act.
 This quickly became the norm across the world.
 Followed by smear campaigns and WWII, the cultivation of hemp declined and its abundance of uses, forgotten.

 What is hemp used for today?

-Thankfully, nowadays hemp has and is seeing its resurgence.
-As we know, hemreadily available hemp products.
+Thankfully, nowadays, hemp has and is seeing its resurgence with readily available hemp products.